Installation Instructions

 Windows Operating System

-FSL-MRS has been tested thoroughly on Mac and Linux operating systems but is not currently tested on MS Windows.
+FSL-MRS has been tested thoroughly on Mac and Linux operating systems, but it is limited tested on MS Windows.
 However there are three routes for using FSL-MRS on Windows.

 Option A: Using WSL (recommended)

-The first option is to install (as above) FSL-MRS and the complete FSL package using Windows Subsystem for Linux (or WSL2).
-This offers an easy way of running a linux environment on a Windows machine.
-To install the full FSL package in WSL, follow the instructions online
+The first option is to install FSL-MRS and the complete FSL package using Windows Subsystem for Linux (or WSL2).
+This offers an easy way of running a Linux environment on a Windows machine.
+To install the full FSL package in WSL, follow the instructions online.

 Option B: Native windows FSL-MRS + FSL on WSL